 Before I was taking pictures with an analog camera with a photographic film with space for 24 pictures.
 I didn’t take many pictures at that time.
 Now I have a smartphone and take lots of pictures and videos.
 Yesterday I was skiing and filmed 10 minutes of my child first long trip on skis.
 Some pictures are good and some are not so good, but it’s fun to have them regardless and bring back memories when you look at them in the future.

 We want to have our photos and videos and I have experienced several hard disks failures over the years.
 Sometimes I have managed to rescue the data on the hard disk before the drive was a complete failure, sometimes I have lost everything on the hard disk.
 At that time I believe I didn’t lose important data or pictures since I got a backup of it.
-I used cd or DVD to backup, but it didn’t happen too often and I may lose something in the hard disk crashes.
+I used CD or DVD to backup, but it didn’t happen too often and I may lose something in the hard disk crashes.
 I have several friends and some of them didn’t take backup and have lost it all in hard disk failures.
+Don’t be one of them!

 I have a colleague that saved lots of old photos on CDs and external hard disks.
 This was old memories from a time he worked in other parts of the world and meant a lot to him as memories.
 He couldn’t find the pictures on external hard disks or cd and he didn’t have enough space on the computer.
 He probably has the pictures someplace but for now, it’s lost in some drawer or boxes.
 He didn’t have a system where it’s automated and he is using manual copy and store it on different external targets without a system.

-For the backup to be a success you need to have a system and automated.
-The human mind is great, but you do errors and you do forget and maybe you are also a bit messy so things tend to disappear in full drawers and boxes.
+For the backup to be a success you need to have a automated system.
+The human mind is great, but you do errors and you do forget.
+And maybe you are also a bit messy so things tend to disappear in full drawers and boxes.
 A backup placed somewhere you later forget is a backup with little value.

 Backup is not a cost or something that need to be a hassle to do.
 If you someday lose all your family pictures, you will regret you didn’t invest in your memories for the future.
 Pictures and home videos are memories you want to recall later.
 Backups can be automated and when the system is set up you don’t need to think about it.